martinduke/quic-version-aliasing/draft-duke-quic-protected-initial.md

 | Prevents Initial packet injection attacks | No | Yes | Yes |
 | Prevents Retry injection attacks | No | No | Yes |

-Initial packet injection attacks are described in Section 21.2 of
+The more complex properties in the table are described in {{intermediaries}} and
-{{QUIC-TRANSPORT}}.
+{{security-considerations}}.

-Both ECH and Protected Initials are complimentary with Version Aliasing: they both provide a computationally expensive way to protect parts of the Initial packet during the first connection between client and server, , after which Version Aliasing can protect future exchanges with several desirable properties.
+Both ECH and Protected Initials are complimentary with Version Aliasing: they provide a computationally expensive way to protect parts of the Initial packet during the first connection between client and server, after which Version Aliasing can protect future exchanges with several desirable properties.

 # Conventions